baedrik/SCRT-sealed-bid-auction/README.md

 secretcli tx compute execute *auction_contract_address* '{"return_all": {}}' --from *your_key_alias_or_addr* --gas 2000000 -y
 ```
 Return_all may only be called after an auction is closed.
 Auction\_info will indicate whether any funds are still held by a closed auction.
 Even if return\_all is not called, bidders who have not received their bids back can still call retract\_bid to have their bids returned.

+## Notes for UI builders
+It is recommended that the UI designed to send a bid use the optional "padding" field when calling the bid token contract's Send function.
+You will want the number of digits of the send amount + the number of characters in the padding field to be a constant number (I use 40 characters, because the maximum number of digits of Uint128 is 39, and I always want at least one blank in padding).
+That way the size of the Send does not leak information about the size of the bid.

+Also, you should be aware that responses from bidding and consigning (functions that are called indirectly when doing a Send tx with a token contract) are sent in the log attributes.
+This is because when one contract calls another contract, only logs (not the data field) are forwarded back to the user.
+On the other hand, any time you call the auction contract directly, the response will be sent in the data field, which is the preferred method of returning json responses.